mbarcia/CSV-Payments-PoC/docs/guide/README.md

 ## Quick Start

-To quickly get started with the Pipeline Framework:
+To quickly get started with The Pipeline Framework:

 1. Add the framework dependencies to your `pom.xml`
 2. Create your first pipeline step with the `@PipelineStep` annotation